L (entertainer): 2017–2023: Rising popularity and military enlistment

 Before his enlistment, he released his debut single album Memory on February 3.
 He also held an online fan meeting on February 20.
-While serving his military enlistment, it was announced on September 25, 2021 that L will make his musical theatre debut in the military musical Meisa's Song alongside EXO's Chanyeol, B.A.P.'s Daehyun and actor Moon Yong-suk.
+While serving his military enlistment, it was announced on September 25, 2021, that L will make his musical theatre debut in the military musical Meisa's Song alongside EXO's Chanyeol, B.A.P.'s Daehyun and actor Moon Yong-suk.

-On March 7, 2023, L signed a contract with Luke Media.
+On March 7, 2023, L signed a contract with Look Media.

+2024–present: Projects and activities in the Philippines

+On November 12, 2024, L has signed a contract with Universal Records Philippines and GLXY Talent Management.
+A day after, he also made an appearance on a Filipino television variety show.

 Personal life

 Military enlistment

 On February 22, 2021, L enlisted for his mandatory military service as a member of the Republic of Korea Marine Corps.
 L was discharged on August 21, 2022.
 Later, on August 22, 2022, L posted on Instagram that he was discharged from military service.